KnapsackPro/knapsack/README.md

 Commit generated report `knapsack_report.json` into your repository.

+Report should be updated only after you add a lot of new heavy test or you change existing one which causes a big time execution difference between CI nodes.
+Anyway you will get time offset warning at the end of rspec results which reminds you when it's good time to regenerate knapsack report.

 ## Setup your CI server

 On your CI server run this command for the first CI node.
 Update `CI_NODE_INDEX` for the next one.